louis11-le/ai-conversational-admissions-assistant/backend/system-docs/end-to-end-system-overview.md

 - The system helps users ask questions and get focused answers, quickly and reliably.
 - Users can either type a question or click a suggested related option.
 Answers stream in real time for responsiveness.
 - The system remembers conversation context so follow‑up questions like "that" or "tell me again" feel natural.
+- **Production Vector Store**: Weaviate (validated: 100% success rate, ~40-50ms response time) with ChromaDB fallback available.

 ## User Journeys

 ### 1) Typed Question Flow

+Before generating an answer, the system performs a quick decision step to check if the available context can provide a meaningful answer.
+If not, it tries a broader fallback; if that still doesn’t help, it returns a friendly guidance message.

 ```mermaid
 sequenceDiagram